A Seusea and the Four Gladiators tale. In this story, Horoth encounters the abhuman.

 ‘Right you are,’ Horoth said.
 He took a large mouthful of his drink, and sighed.
 ‘Okay then, I was in Girkent Miel…’

 I say it’s a shitty town, and it is.
 It claims it’s independent, but it’s one of Kilvisti’s pawns.
 The Hanse have their fingers in everything around that part of Mynatan.
 So, money talks, like it does in most parts, and if you have none, Girkent Miel is a cruel place.
 Lots of Oloii find their way over the Chain, after being caught up in some kind of strife in their homeland.
-So, the town is surrounded by these dingy, dirty camps where everything is for sale, and cheaply.
-There are more whores and touts than there are insects, and that’s a shame because the Oloii are a pretty people, and proud, and to see them bending over a barrel for a few blunt is one of the tragedies of our world.
+The town is surrounded by these dingy, dirty camps where everything is for sale, and cheaply.
+There are more whores and touts than there are insects.
+It’s a shame because the Oloii are a pretty people, and proud, and to see them bending over a barrel for a few blunt is one of the tragedies of our world.

 There was one girl there, a striking slip of a lass with hair whiter than Seusea’s.
-She should’ve been a chatelaine for some satrap, or a dancer in a high establishment, not doing what she was doing for scraps and cast-offs.
-That's life in the Three Rivers.
+She should’ve been a chatelaine for some satrap, or a dancer in a high establishment, not whoring for scraps and cast-offs.

 She caught my eye, and raised an eyebrow.
 I signalled that no, I’m not interested, but thanks for considering me.
 Then her pimp gets in my face.
 This oily turd was a Hanse functionary, some merchant’s lickspittle; the type with a quick, fake smile, and always willing to cut you a profitless deal.
 He’s there moaning at me, haggling the price of this pale angel, making all kinds of glib inducements.
 I’m walking away, but he’s harrying me, his hands and mouth going forty to the dozen.